William Martin (Olympic sailor)

-Charles William Martin (25 October 1828 – 25 February 1905) was a French sailor who represented his country at the 1900 Summer Olympics in Meulan, France.
-With Jacques Baudrier as helmsman and fellow crewmember Félix Marcotte, Jules Valton and Jean Le Bret Martin took the 2nd place in first race of the .5 to 1 ton and finished 3rd in the second race.
+Charles William Martin (/fr/; 25 October 1828 – 25 February 1905) was a French sailor who represented his country at the 1900 Summer Olympics in Meulan, France.
+With Jacques Baudrier as helmsman and fellow crewmembers Félix Marcotte, Jules Valton and Jean Le Bret Martin took the second place in the first race of the .5 to 1 ton and finished third in the second race.